Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Conclusions and Discussion

 \item For the collimated injection process, the anisotropy of the wind injection is insensitive to the ejecta profiles.
 However, a pre-existing funnel created by the GRB jet helps with the matter-dominated wind blowing out from the pole.

-\item If magnetars are proposed as the engine for an engine-fed kilonova, the energy injection efficiency to the ejecta might be lower than what we expected before, due to the wind collimation.
-The typical injected energy is smaller by a factor of up to 10.
+\item If magnetars are proposed as the engine for an engine-fed kilonova, the energy injection efficiency to the ejecta might be lower than what we expected before, due to the wind collimation. { The typical energy injected, which is generally estimated from the total spin-down energy of a magnetar per solid angle will be smaller by a factor of up to 10 with respect to the value of the isotropic case due to wind collimation}.

 \end{itemize}